appcelerator/amplify-tooling/docs/Release Notes/Axway CLI 2.0.0.md

  * fix(login): Display gracefully message when logging in with `--no-launch-browser` and you are already logged in.

+### amplify-cli-auth@2.5.2

+ * fix(list): Fixed display of account type.
+ * fix(switch): Allow service accounts to be selected as the default, but skip the org selection.

 ### amplify-cli-pm@2.0.0

  * BREAKING CHANGE: Dropped support for Node.js 10.12.0 and older.